merazlab/mygit/ssh.md

 $ chmod 700 .ssh/ && chmod 600 .ssh/authorized_keys
 $ cat id_name.pub >> .ssh/authorized_keys
 ```
+## In lower git version
+you musty add below line in in your project directory, then push pull not asking id  and password

+`git config credential.helper store `

 ---
 ## Additional setting for hide ip in host side